 Start the walk outside Energihuset Insikten (Energyhouse Insikten) where during the summer you can take part in Vattenfall's exhibition about its activities and learn more about energy and hydropower.
 Outside Insikten there is also the popular playground Vattenkraftens playground (The Water Power Playground) with a 15 meter long whale filled with play opportunities.

 First go north along Åkersbergsvägen street to the bend by the canal, here you look out over two important buildings in the area: a repair hall built in 1921 and a switchgear that was first built in 1921 and later replaced in 1974.
 Then turn around and go back along Åkersbergsvägen street and cross the bridge as goes over the intake canal where you can see the Intake Building from 1910.
 You can then go down the long stairs just to the right or choose another path, see Difficulty a little further down for a description.
 You then walk past the lower part of Olidan power station with a beautiful view of the Göta River and the nature reserve Älvrummet with the lookout point Kopparklinten.

 On the way back, you can again choose between going up the stairs to the right or continuing along the road up Olidevägen street back to Energihuset Insikten.
 The walk is a total of 1.1 km long.

 Who was Vilhelm Hansen?

-The walk is named after Fredrik Wilhelm Hansen, born in 1862.
-He was a Swedish civil engineer who led the work to complete the Olidan station and also the construction of the new waterways and locks system that was opened in 1916 and is still in operation today.
+The walk is named after Fredrik Wilhelm Hansen, born in 1862 who was a Swedish road and water construction engineer.
+Hansen led the work to complete Olidan's power station and also the construction of the new canal and locks system in Trollhättan, which was inaugurated in 1916 and is still in operation today.